Disclaimer: I really need to update this profile more often.

 I believe that the term “seven deadly sins” is inaccurate on at least two counts.

-I consider myself a feminist (a real feminist, not a transphobic ass who only cares about white upper-middle class problems), and I have a some strong ideas about gender roles.
+I consider myself a supporter of intersectional feminism (a real feminist, not a transphobic ass who only cares about white upper-middle class problems), and I have a some strong ideas about gender roles.
 I’m not some parasitic cretin who thinks fat girl are “easy”.
 I don’t even properly understand the concept of easy.
 I mean, if there’s a guy and a girl, both attracted to each other, they go out for dinner at mcdonalds, then they go home and have sex, conventional wisdom holds that the girl was “easy” because all it took was a snack from the dollar menu to get her into bed.
 Isn’t the guy here easier, because he actually paid for a meal rather than having sex with the incentive of a free one?

 Did I mention I tend to ramble?
 I want to wrap this up with a statement.
 One thing that really drives me wild is a girl who wants to get fatter, known in some internet circles as a gainer or feedee.
 I consider myself a feeder or encourager and an fa (short for fat admirer).
 The collective term for this grouping/interest is feedism (Note I didn’t say “wants to get fat” or “wants to weigh x amount”, its more about the journey than the goal).
 I wouldn’t dream of trying to trick somebody into gaining weight, or even sabotaging diets.
 This refers to somebody who is interested in gaining weight/getting fatter themselves; I don't expect or want a partner to gain weight just to please me.